 He also has a Sports Science degree (2008) and experience in working with athletes such as rowers, runners, swimmers and cyclists.
 Kosta himself represented his country Bulgaria at World Rowing Championships.

-Kosta is also advanced licensed Perrin Technique™ practitioner treating patients who suffer ME/CFS and Fibromyalgia.
+Kosta is also a licensed Perrin Technique™ practitioner treating patients who suffer ME/CFS and Fibromyalgia.

 Manual osteopathic treatment stimulates the body’s natural healing process.